-Below is a poem about a baby hedgehog on his first night out on his own, inspired by the many baby hedgehogs we have in at Foxy Lodge Wildlife Rescue.
+Below is a poem about a baby hedgehog on his first night out on his own, inspired by the many baby hedgehogs we take in every year at Foxy Lodge Wildlife Rescue.

 I’M JUST A LITTLE HEDGEHOG